Interest rate stays at 5.25%: what does it mean for you?

 How it impacts your mortgage

-The fifth pause in rate increases will be frustrating news for homeowners who will be keen for cuts to push rates down.
+The sixth pause in rate increases will be frustrating news for homeowners who will be keen for cuts to push rates down.

 Those on tracker rates will see no change in how much you pay.
 If you’re on the standard variable rate then it’s down to each mortgage lender, though they’re likely to stay the same.
 They can of course choose to hike or reduce it if they wish.